 Video interviews also help the parties immensely when it comes to building a rapport.
 Since both parties can see each other, the live representation and visual cues will spice up and add a natural flow to the conversation.

 Accessibility, inclusivity, and popularity

-In terms of accessibility, it’s easy to think that telephone interviews are in pole position due to the fact that everyone knows how to work a phone.
+In terms of accessibility, it’s easy to think that telephone interviews are ahead of video interviews due to the fact that everyone knows how to work a phone.
 However, this is not entirely true.
 Technology is growing increasingly easy to cope with, and video interviewing software have guides and resources on how to use them – the technology is now pretty ubiquitous.

 There’s no denying the fact that video interviewing has found favour in the eyes of candidates.
 This is understandably due to the countless benefits of video interviews to candidates.